UmbraDeorum/MobSF-modAVD/README.md

 ### DISCLAIMER

 Be your own you.<br/>
-This tool has been widely used to make the world a safer place.
-If you abuse it to illegal means, be ready to own up to it! <br/>
+This tool has been widely used to make the world a safer place.<br/>If you abuse it to illegal means, be ready to own up to it! <br/>
 This modification aims to make an Offensive Security Consultant's life a bit easier, and a student's entry point to learning a bit less thorny.<br/>
 That's all!